xpander-ai/xpander-sdk/API.md

 - *Type:* string

-The name of the tool.
+The name of the tool function.

 ---